Invariant Graph Transformer for Out-of-Distribution Generalization: Experiments

 \subsubsection{Optimization and Hyper-parameters}

-: For $\mathrm{GT}^M(\cdot)$ employing the GraphGPS layer \cite{rampavsek2022recipe}, along with MPNN $h_{\mathrm{PSE}}(\cdot)$ and $\mathrm{GT}^\prime(\cdot)$, the numer of the respective layers is 2, 3 and 1, respectively.
+For $\mathrm{GT}^M(\cdot)$ employing the GraphGPS layer \cite{rampavsek2022recipe}, along with MPNN $h_{\mathrm{PSE}}(\cdot)$ and $\mathrm{GT}^\prime(\cdot)$, the numer of the respective layers is 2, 3 and 1, respectively.
 For all GTs, the dimensionality of both graph-level and node-level representations is $d=128$, whereas for GNN-based baselines, $d=300$.
 The global pooling function employed is mean pooling.
 The hand-crafted PSE $z_{\mathrm{PSE}}$ is Laplacian eigenvectors encoding (LapPE).
 The hyper-parameter $\lambda$ in Eq.~\eqref{eq:intervention} is chosen from $\{10^2,10^1,10^0,10^{-1}\}$.
 The hyper-parameter $\alpha_E$ in Eq.~\eqref{eq:finalobjective} is chosen from $\{10^{-1},10^{-2}\}$.
 The hyper-parameter $\alpha_{\mathrm{PSE}}$ and $\alpha_S$ in Eq.~\eqref{eq:finalobjective} are set at $10^{-2}$ and $10^0$, repectively.
 We report the mean results and standard deviations of three runs.
-More details on the datasets, baselines, optimization and hyper-parameters are in Appendix~\ref{sec:expdetails}.
+For the number of epochs, we use 100 for our method and the GT baselines.
+An exception is the GOOD-Motif basis split, which is limited to 50 epochs to prevent overfitting.
+Other GNN-based baselines adhere to the GOOD benchmark~\cite{gui2022good} and their respective original papers.
+We adopt Adaptive Moment Estimation (Adam) for optimization.
+The activation function is ReLU~\cite{agarap2018deep}.
+The selected hyper-parameters are reported in Table \ref{tab:hyper-parameter}.
+Besides, our hyper-parameters have concrete meanings and do not necessitate a resource-intensive tuning: \begin{itemize}[leftmargin=1em] \item Regarding $\alpha_S$: This parameter solely controls the influence of the classification loss for the classifier $w_{\tilde{s}}(\cdot)$.
+Actually, in our experiments, $\alpha_S$ is consistently set to 1. \item Regarding $\alpha_E,\alpha_{\mathrm{PSE}}$: They can be relatively straightforwardly determined based on the relative magnitudes of each loss component.
+Specifically, we can let $\alpha_E\mathcal{L}_E$ and $\alpha_{\mathrm{PSE}}\mathcal{L}_{\mathrm{PSE}}$ to be of comparable scale, while ensuring $\mathcal{L}_I$ dominates both. \end{itemize}